The Kubewarden metadata file,

 Refer to the Raw Policies section for more information.

-which determines the resource types to which the policy applies.
+rules field, which determine the resource types to which the policy

-This feature empowers users to exercise precise control over policy enforcement,
+applies.
+This feature empowers users to exercise precise control over policy

-guaranteeing that policies are only applied to the intended resource types.
+enforcement, guaranteeing that policies are exclusively applied to the intended

-With this fine-grained control, users can guarantee that policies are targeted accurately,
+resource types.
+With this fine-grained control, users can ensure that policies